QR4.4.8 Mass and Energy

 QR4.4.4 The Strong Force

-The forces that bind protons and neutrons in an atomic nucleus are so strong that they break in a nuclear explosion.
-A bond that strong is necessary in order to overcome the huge electric repulsion between same charge protons.
-The standard model logic was that a strong force had to hold quark particles together in a nucleus.
-This force has the odd property that it is zero at short range but increases as quarks separate, an effect analogous to stretching a rubber band that was called asymptotic freedom.
-It exchanges no energy so it isn’t electromagnetic and increases with distance so it isn’t gravity.
-The standard model needed a new force to explain how the atomic nucleus was held together.
+The forces that bind protons and neutrons in an atomic nucleus are so strong that when they break, the result is a nuclear explosion.
+This strong bond is needed to overcome the huge electric repulsion between same charge protons, so the force that holds the nucleus together was called the strong force.
+It has the odd property that it is zero at short range but increases with distance, an effect analogous to stretching a rubber band.
+It exchanges no energy, so it isn’t electromagnetic, and increases with distance, so it isn’t gravity.
+The standard model needed a new force to explain how the atomic nucleus held together.

 Figure 4.11.
 Three quark axes

-A quantum processing model approaches the same facts differently, based on reverse engineering rather than devising a field to fit the facts.
-The quark structure in Figure 4.11 shows it has free photons in one axis, so could they link quarks that are close together, in a quark plasma?
-The free photons of one quark could insert themselves into another as shown in Figure 4.12, where an extreme photon has its head in one node and tail in another.
-It is now proposed that when quarks are side-by-side, the extra photons in a quark’s free axis insert themselves into another nearby quark like “hooks”.
+A processing model approaches the same facts differently, based on reverse engineering rather than a field that fits the facts.
+The quark structure in Figure 4.11 has free photons in one axis that could insert themselves into another quark nearby in a plasma.
+In Figure 4.12, an extreme photon head is in one quark and its tail in another, so when quarks are side-by-side, they could connect like this.

 Figure 4.12.
 Photon sharing between quarks